lmgorman/CoTS-RNAseq/LMG_Lab_Notebook.md

 I also need to convert the genome fasta to protein sequences for InterProScan and eggnog mapper (the genome doesn't have this data) looks like biopython is a commonly used tool to do this `from Bio import SeqIO`

+Current scripts that need updating based on the protein sequences and the gff3 read format: